Armo vs DQLabs

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- API Security Monitoring — Monitors APIs for potential vulnerabilities.
+- API Security Monitoring — Monitors API traffic for suspicious activity

 - Anomaly Detection — Detects irregular patterns in time-series data